Global Games with Noisy Information Sharing: Main Results

 The proof of \Tref{thrm:thm3} will be based on defining a contraction mapping on the space of feasible strategy functions $h$ and then utilizing Banach fixed point theorem to establish the existence of $h$ that solves the functional equation of \Tref{thrm:thm2}.
 Consequently, it is shown that an iterative method of applying the contraction mapping will result in the convergence to the desired $h$ which can be used as an approximation method to find $h$ with arbitrary precision.

-We will also characterize a sufficient condition on the noise parameters $(\sigma^2,\tau^2)$ to be contained in the set $\Theta$ of \Tref{thrm:thm3}.
-In particular, it is shown that for a fixed ratio of $r=\frac{\tau}{\sigma}$, $(\sigma^2,r^2 \sigma^2) \in \Theta$, for large enough $\sigma$.
-This implies that the set $\Theta$ is unbounded in any direction.
+We will also characterize a sufficient condition on the noise parameters $(\sigma,\tau)$ to be contained in the set $\Theta$ of \Tref{thrm:thm3}.
+In particular, it is shown that for a fixed ratio of $r=\frac{\tau}{\sigma}$, $(\sigma,r \sigma) \in \Theta$, for large enough $\sigma$.
+This implies that the set $\Theta$ is unbounded in any direction and the set $\Theta^c$ is bounded in any dierction.
 Roughly speaking, for a sufficiently noisy environment there exists a threshold type Bayesian Nash Equilibrium.

 One may conjecture that \Tref{thrm:thm3} should hold for the whole set of noise parameters and it should be independent from the noise parameters, i.e., $\Theta = \R^{+2}$.
-However, we indeed conjecture that such a symmetric equilibrium does not exist for arbitrary $\sigma^2,\tau^2>0$.
+However, we indeed conjecture that such a symmetric equilibrium does not exist for arbitrary $\sigma,\tau>0$.

-The above three theorems suggest that in the settings that global games are relevant (such as bank run, or political uprising), one should not be oblivious to the information structure details and the information shared between the people and just rely on the estimate of the underlying fundamental $\theta$.
+The above three theorems suggest that in the settings that global games are relevant, one can not be oblivious to the information structure details and only relies on the estimate of the underlying fundamental $\theta$.